ibm-cloud-docs/cis/faq.md

 {:#cis-faq-free-trial-instances}
 {: faq}

 You can have, at most, one Free Trial instance per account, for the lifetime of the account.
-If you already have a free trial instance, if you delete a free trial instance, or if the free trial expires, you will not be allowed to create another free trial instance.
-You can, however, create instances of other paid plan types (for example, Standard), independent of any free trials you may have created.
+If you already have a free trial instance, if you delete a free trial instance, or if the free trial expires, you are not allowed to create another free trial instance.
+You can, however, create instances of other paid plan types (for example, Standard), independent of any free trials you might have created.

 ## I have a service instance that is subscribed to the Early Access Plan.
 Can I change it to a Free Trial?
 {:#cis-faq-early-access-to-free-trial-plan}